dry-rb/dry-rails/README.md

 This is super alpha and it's missing a couple of things:

-* Support for code reloading in dev mode
 * Some generators to make UX nicer
 * Tests for loading scripts (console etc)
 * Tests for running rake tasks